John Alexander, Groves Academy Head of School

 M.A. in Educational Psychology, University of Minnesota

-Ellen Engstrom is the Director of Teacher Training at Groves Academy.
+Ellen Engstrom is the Director of Education at Groves Academy.
 She is certified to offer training in the WRS Levels I and II, Fundations®, and Just Words®.
 Ellen was the Director of the Lower/Middle School at Groves before leaving in 1999 to join the faculty of Landmark College, a school specifically for students with learning disabilities and attention disorders.
 She was an associate professor at the college and a Lead Education Specialist in the Landmark Institute for Research and Training.

 Ellen has given many workshops and courses for educators on the Wilson Reading System®, reading comprehension, writing, study skills, assistive technology, Universal Design for Learning, and executive function challenges.